 The cost of setting up a mainland business in Dubai can range from AED 12,000 to AED 30,000 or more, depending on various factors such as:

 - Type of Business Activity: Different activities have different licensing fees.
-The number of activities chosen under a license can also affect the cost.
+The number of activities chosen under a mainland license can also affect the cost.
 For instance, an e-trader license costs approximately AED 1,000, but it restricts the activities that can be conducted.

-- Office Space Requirements: Office rental costs vary significantly based on location and size.
+- Office Space Requirements: Office rental costs vary significantly based on business location and size.
 Offices in prime locations such as Business Bay or Downtown Dubai may cost more due to higher rent.
+Moreover, the office rental cost accounts for 20% of the licensing fee.
+Hence, instant licenses are cheaper as they do not mandate physical office space for the first year.

 Advantages of Mainland Company Formation in Dubai